Crofton

 Check out live weather updates via our garden weather station.

-Starting Saturday, November 9, 2024, the Crofton Farmers Market begins its Winter schedule, every other Saturday in Crofton Library's Parking Lot from 8 am–12 pm with a variety of local vendors.
-Food Trucks are available 8 am–2 pm.
+Starting Saturday, May 10th 2025-November 1st 2025, the Crofton Farmers Market operates on its Summer schedule, every Saturday in Crofton Library's Parking Lot from 8 am–12 pm with a variety of local vendors.
+Food Trucks are often available until 1pm.

 Little Free Pantry